 While I specialise in Musical Theatre and CCM (Pop) I have worked with many classical singers; I was one myself.

 Singing students have sung songs by Fauré, Rodgers & Hammerstein, Rihanna, and everything else in between.
 And Disney.
 You can't forget Disney.

-I coach students to do their grades in Music Theatre and Popular Vocals through the London College of Music (LCME).
-The exams with LCM are not only focussed on musical ability, but also on performance ability.
+I coach students to do their grades in Music Theatre and Popular Vocals through the London College of Music (LCME) and Trinity.
+These exams focus on musical ability and also on performance ability.
 This is about being able to present the song in character, not dancing around as if you're in Fame.

 If there's something you're longing to sing then get in touch and we can book your first lesson.